What makes bread plant based?

 Hold The Sugar

 Now this one is going to shock you!
-Its actually not too uncommon to find breads with 3 to 5 grams of sugar per slice.
+Its actually not extremely uncommon to find breads with around 5 grams (sometimes more) of added sugar per slice.

-So, if you are trying to limit your added sugar intake, look for breads with less added or no added sugar.
+So, if you are trying to limit this, look for breads with fewer added sugars.

 Like sodium, being mindful of your total sugar intake is really what’s important when looking at the big picture.